DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Developer toolkit

-The [developer toolkit][4] is comprehensive and includes a lot of functionality.
+The [Developer Toolkit][4] is comprehensive and includes a lot of functionality.
 Here's what you need to get started:

 ```
 pip install "datadog-checks-dev[cli]"